fediverse-governance/fediverse-governance.github.io/manuscript.md

 #### 1.8 User-facing generic moderation account {#1.8-user-facing-generic-moderation-account}

-On all but the smallest servers, moderators consistently employ a pattern where they create a generically-named account like @mods@example.social.
+On all but the smallest servers, moderators consistently employ a pattern where they create a generically-named account like `@mods@example.social`.
 This account becomes an anonymizing front-end for moderation teams which allows them to communicate with users in such a way that communications come directly from the team rather than falling on a particular moderator.
 This enables moderators to hand over issues to one another in a way that is seamless to the end user.

 The anonymizing effect is also an important safety feature.
 One veteran moderator with experience on Discord and Mastodon noted: